 Fact Sheet: Innovation in Baggage (InBag)

-During the last five years, the global rate of mishandled bags has fallen to 8.99 per 1000 bags (<1%).
-This success is due to the concerted efforts of airlines, airports and ground handlers combined with IATA’s Baggage Improvement Program (BIP).
-However, baggage mishandling is still costing the industry over $2.58 billion* per year.
+During the last six years, the global rate of mishandled bags has fallen by 64.9 % to 6.96* per 1,000 bags (<1% of all worldwide handled bags).
+This success is due to the concerted efforts of airlines, airports and ground handlers.
+However, baggage mishandling is still costing the industry over $2.1 billion* per year.

-The InBag program is composed of three streams addressing industry needs in the area of baggage:
+The InBag program focuses on the following streams addressing industry needs in the area of baggage:

 - Reduce current 1% of worldwide mishandled bags down to 0.5%